awsdocs/aws-transfer-user-guide/doc_source/create-workflow.md

 To execute a workflow, you upload a file to a Transfer Family server that you configured with an associated workflow\.

 **Note**
-If you remove a workflow from a server and replace it with a new one, you must wait approximately 10 minutes before executing the new workflow\.
+Anytime you remove a workflow from a server and replace it with a new one, or update server configuration \(which impacts a workflow's execution role\), you must wait approximately 10 minutes before executing the new workflow\.
 The Transfer Family server caches the workflow details, and it takes 10 minutes for the server to refresh its cache\.

 **Example**